 Fully cognisant of the reality that economic growth is driven primarily by true free enterprise, a BNP government will seek to give British workers a stake in the success and prosperity of the enterprises whose profits their labour creates.
 Such schemes are the only guarantee of workers being motivated to ensure the success of their employers.

-The Labour government recently introduced legislation to discriminate against white males in the job market.
-This racist legislation is a travesty and gross betrayal of the British working class, and will be repealed forthwith by a BNP government, along with all other measures which in any way discriminate against the indigenous population.
+The last Labour government introduced legislation to discriminate against white males in the job market.
+That racist legislation is a travesty and gross betrayal of the British working class, and will be repealed forthwith by a BNP government, along with all other measures which in any way discriminate against the indigenous population.

 The state institutions were built by British taxpayers and there is a moral duty and obligation on the state to give preference in the job market to native Britons.